 This looks similar to the extreme difference between an ancestral diet and a modern food diet.

-Natural vitamin D is necessary for good health and sunscreen really is the new margarine.
+Eating animal saturated fat could be protective, natural vitamin D is necessary for good health and sunscreen really is the new margarine.